 The winning team will be the one which secures the most aggregate distance from successful finishers.
-To encourage smaller teams there will also be a random draw for a second prize from all of the non-winning teams.
+To encourage smaller teams there will also be a random draw for a second prize from all of the non-winning teams (minimum of three finishers).
 The full rules are detailed below:

 - The “Community Teams” event is a completion based award.
 It is to encourage participation rather than fast times.